 Kentucky Derby Horse Racing Betting Explained

-On Saturday, May 4, one of the United State’s historical sporting events takes place when the 20 best three-year-olds in the world enter the starting gate at Churchill Downs for the Kentucky Derby.
+On Saturday, May 4, one of the United State’s historical sporting events takes place when the 20 best three-year-olds in the world enter the starting gate at Churchill Downs for the Kentucky Derby, a betting delight.
 Every year, America’s most prestigious horse race turns non-gamblers into full-fledged horseplayers while professional horseplayers wait with baited breadth to take down a life-changing score.

 For online bookie agents more familiar with traditional sportsbook wagering: football, basketball, and baseball, Kentucky Derby horse racing betting can be intimidating.
 Not only can it be intimidating, it can also be downright scary for bookie agents that don’t necessarily understand the ins and outs of running an online racebook.

 This blog takes last year’s Kentucky Derby and uses that as a case study to explain Kentucky Derby horse racing betting.
 Understand Kentucky Derby horse racing betting will help online bookies add their online racebooks as a consistent revenue source.

 Unlike other sports in the United States, a horse race goes off almost every day, practically 24/7, somewhere in the world.
 Through your online racebook, you can offer wagers on races not only that happen in North America, but also in Europe, including the UK, and in Australia.
 That’s a lot of betting options that you probably didn’t even know you could offer your clients.